magento/merchdocs/src/getting-started/quick-tour.md

     url: /stores/b2b-basics.html
 ---

 This quick tour takes a look at each page that customers usually visit while shopping in your store.
-The path that customers follow that leads to a sale is sometimes called the “path to purchase.”
-Then, we’ll take a look at the major landmarks along the journey, and consider how Magento can be used to attract and engage customers, increase the average order, and build loyalty and advocacy.
+The path that customers typically follow to a sale is sometimes called the _path to purchase_.
+It also takes a look at the major landmarks along the journey, and considers how Magento can be used to attract and engage customers, increase the average order, and build loyalty and advocacy.

 {% include grid.html sections=page.sections %}